Intriguing, Funky and Irresistible To Play - Tembos

 A stylish support structure holds the six or eight stainless steel pipes in a vertical orientation with the tallest standing over 3m in height, creating a truly visual and audibly stunning experience.

-As with all Percussion Play products, many hours of research and development go into every detail to create products which will last for many years in any outdoor environment.
+As with all Percussion Play products, many hours of research and development go into every detail to create products that will last for many years in any outdoor environment.
 Tembos will stand tall and proud and with little maintenance will go on creating their funky sounds for generations to enjoy.